Pico de Veleta: Complete hiking guide to the second highest peak in Sierra Nevada

 Make sure you respect nature and don’t leave any rubbish behind.
 Rule number one in nature, take with you back anything you took with you out there.
 And pick up if you see other’s rubbish laying around.

 And let’s talk toilet paper.
-I see a lot of toilet paper lying around and it shouldn’t lay around.
+I see a lot of toilet paper lying around and it shouldn’t lie around.
 Bring a rubbish bag where you can put used toilet paper.
-I use biodegradable poop bags (that belong to Ayla) since I always have them laying around pockets and backpacks.

 Sierra Nevada definitely has some of the finest hiking trails in Andalucia so do your part so we can look after this beautiful piece of nature.